 The Campus Safety Department is staffed by 28 Campus Security Officers and supervisors who are trained in security and safety procedures.
-All Campus Security Officers are certified in accordance with the New Jersey Campus Security Officers Registration Act (SORA), which requires training in first aid, CPR, use of force, report writing and observing suspicious behavior.
+All Campus Security Officers are certified in accordance with the New Jersey Campus Security Officers Registration Act (SORA), which requires training in use of force, report writing and observing suspicious behavior.
 Campus Security Officers are not sworn, do not have police arrest powers and do not carry firearms.
-The Campus Safety Department has authority to enforce college policies and ask for identification to determine lawful business or presence on campus.
+The Campus Safety Department has authority to enforce College policies and ask for identification to determine lawful business or presence on campus property.
+The jurisdiction of campus security staff is limited to the main campus property in Branchburg.

 To safeguard the campus, the department coordinates security patrols, provides asset protection and responds to calls for assistance.
 Campus Security Officers are assigned to both fixed posts and mobile patrols.
 Security patrols inside and outside campus buildings are conducted on foot, on bicycles and in vehicles.
 At the main Branchburg campus, Campus Security Officers provide coverage 24 hours per day, seven days a week.
 The College Welcome Center is staffed by a Security Officer 6:00 AM - 8:00 PM, Monday through Friday.
-At the RVCC @ Bridgewater site, security service is available in our building (identified as building B) 3:00-10:00 PM, Monday through Friday.

 The Campus Safety office can be reached by telephone at 908-231-8800 (direct line) or by calling the College at 908-526-1200, and dialing 8800, or following voice prompts to Security.
-The security station at the RVCC @ Bridgewater site can be reached by dialing 908-218-8871 extension 8632.

-Red colored emergency telephones are located throughout building hallways of the Branchburg campus and provide a direct link to the Campus Safety office.
+Red colored emergency telephones are located throughout building hallways of the Branchburg campus and provide a direct link to the Campus Safety Office.